Club: FC Steaua & FC Dinamo | Opening: 2011 | Capacity: 55,634 seats

 Construction of the new stadium began in 2008, and, with several delays, was completed in 2011.
 During the building works it was decided to equip the stadium with a retractable roof.

 The stadium is owned by the city of Bucharest, but can be rented by any football club.
-From the start of the 2012/13 season, FC Dinamo have decided to play all their home league matches at the stadium, though scheduling issues may at times force them back to their traditional home, Stadionul Dinamo.
+From the start of the 2012/13 season, Dinamo decided to play all their home league matches at the stadium, though scheduling issues may at times force them back to their traditional home, Stadionul Dinamo.

 The stadium is furthermore the standard playing venue of the Romanian national team.